eugene-babichenko/eugene-babichenko.github.io/_posts/2018-12-31-clion-and-docker.md

    change the toolchain to the one you have added in the previous step.

    ![CLion custom toolchain configuration][image-2]
-1. Add a new SFTP deployment configuration.
-Just re-enter the SSH credentials of the container here.

-   ![SFTP deployment configuration][image-3]
 1. Finally, wait for some time until CLion builds the index for the remote environment and switch to it in **Run Configurations**.